 Finding SIE Exam dates is a matter of first deciding how and where you want to take the exam.
 The short answer is that if you take it online on your own computer, you can take it any time a remote proctor is available.
 If you’d rather go to a Prometric testing center, you’ll first need to enroll with FINRA to see specific SIE test dates.
 We do recommend acquiring your study materials and completing your SIE exam prep before scheduling though.
 Here’s what you need to know about scheduling your SIE exam.

-SIE Exam dates for 2021 and 2022 use open enrollment windows – essentially, that means you can take the test any time you want.
+SIE Exam dates for 2022 use open enrollment windows – essentially, that means you can take the test any time you want.
 FINRA exam windows refer to the 120 days you have to schedule and take your exam after you enroll.
 Within those 120 days, you can schedule an upcoming SIE Exam date at your convenience.